qzed/serde_tagged/README.md

 ### Internal tagging

-(currently in development)

 This format tags values internally, meaning that the tag is embedded into the value.
-Embedding a tag does however not work with all value types (e.g. primitives such as `i32`) thus this format requires a fallback for those types.
+Embedding a tag does however not work with all value types (e.g. primitives such as `i32`).

 A big benefit of this format is that it is (subjectively) more readable in configuration files.
 A TOML configuration file using this tagging scheme could look somewhat like this: